ESTformer: Transformer utilising spatiotemporal dependencies for electroencephalogram super-resolution: Experiments

 \subsection{Ablation Study}

-Based on the set of hyperparameters obtained from Ex.
-1, The following models are selected for the ablation study: the MAEs \cite{heMaskedAutoencodersAre2022}, the SIM, the ESTformer (the SIM and the TRM), and the ESTformer+Deep-CNN \cite{hanFeasibilityStudyEEG2018} that replaces the mathematical interpolation method of averaging neighbor channels (AN) with the proposed ESTformer.
-We modify the MAEs \cite{heMaskedAutoencodersAre2022} based on the characteristics of EEG data and the requirement of the EEG SR task.
+Based on the set of hyperparameters obtained using Eqs.
+1, The following models were selected for the ablation study: MAEs \cite{heMaskedAutoencodersAre2022}, SIM, ESTformer ( SIM and TRM), and ESTformer+Deep-CNN (denoted as EST+CNN in the figures), which replaced the mathematical interpolation method of averaging neighbour channels (AN) with the proposed ESTformer.
+We modified MAEs \cite{heMaskedAutoencodersAre2022} based on the characteristics of the EEG data and the requirements of the EEG SR task.
+Specifically, the modified MAEs are composed of an SSAB with 1D positional encoding using a fixed-mask sampling strategy.

 The comparative results are shown in \textbf{Fig.\ref{fig:ablation}}.
-Compared to the MAEs, the proposed SIM uses 3D positional encoding and employs the CAB, resulting in a significant improvement.
-ESTformer, built on the SIM and the TRM, outperforms the SIM, indicating that additional temporal reconstruction is needed for modeling the long-term time dependency through SIM.
-ESTformer+Deep-CNN applies Deep-CNN \cite{hanFeasibilityStudyEEG2018} to the interpolated EEG data obtained from the ESTformer, resulting in improvement but significant time consumption.
+Compared with modified MAEs, the proposed SIM uses 3D positional encoding and CAB, resulting in a significant improvement.
+ESTformer, built on SIM and TRM, outperforms SIM, indicating that additional temporal reconstruction is needed for modelling long-term time dependency through SIM.
+ESTformer+Deep-CNN (EST+CNN) applies a Deep-CNN \cite{hanFeasibilityStudyEEG2018} to the interpolated EEG data obtained from ESTformer, resulting in improved but significant time consumption, as mentioned in \ref{sec:3-1}.

+Accordingly, \textbf{Fig.\ref{fig:vist}} and \textbf{Fig.\ref{fig:visf}} show the reconstructed EEG time series and scalp potentials, respectively.
+In \textbf{Fig.\ref{fig:vist}}, EEG time series (averaged between channels) by ESTformer (in orange) better fits the GT (in black) than the SIM (in red) in time-axis, which demonstrates TRM is effective in modelling the long-term time dependency.
+In \textbf{Fig.\ref{fig:visf}}, we calculate PSD features in MI/MM and DE features in SEED, aligning to downstream task settings in Sec.\ref{sec:ex_downstream}.
+The distributions of scalp potentials (averaged between frequency bands) obtained by ESTformer and ESTformer+Deep-CNN (EST+CNN) were also closer to the GT than their counterparts, especially for the outline of the critical location.